Paper Chan's Little Guide to Minecraft Server Optimization!

 worker-threads: -1

-With the introduction of chunk rewrite patch, these options are provided for server owners to fine tune the new chunk system to their needs.
+With the introduction of the chunk rewrite patch, these options are provided for server owners to fine-tune the new chunk system to their needs.

-Please note that the default value is likely to be the most optimal option for the majority of servers.
-It is crucial not to overallocate workers as it may negatively impact server performance.
+Please note that the default value is likely the most optimal option for the majority of servers.
+It is strongly advised not to manually change this value, as doing so may negatively impact server performance.

-If you have any question, please visit Paper discord for futher assistance if needed.
+If you have any questions, please visit #paper-help for further assistance.

 book: